john-shaibu/wander-watch/README.md

-# Location Tracker
+# Wander Watch

-Location Tracker is a web application that allows users to track their location in real-time and view their location history.
+Wander Watch is a web application that allows users to track their location in real-time and view their location history.

 ## Features